DTS-STN/babel-web-app/README.md

 ### Running in Docker
 - `docker build -t babel-web-app .`
-- `docker run -it --rm -p 7000:80 babel-web-app`
+- `docker run -it --rm -p 5000:80 babel-web-app`

 ### Deployment
-There are currently two separate deployments of the Web app, both in Microsoft Azure (Azure App Service).
-The mock deployment is connected to a mock simulation engine, and the prod deployment is connected to the prod simulation engine.
+There are currently multiple deployments of the Web app in Microsoft Azure (Azure App Service).
+Each deployment is connected to a separate simulatione engine, which are also all deployed as Azure App Services.
 Deployments are set up using github actions, based on manually clicking a button.
-Go to the github actions, choose the workflow (Deploy Mock or Deploy Prod), and then run it.
+Go to the github actions, choose the workflow, and then run it.